The IKEA Effect: More Than Just Furniture Assembly

 Beyond Furniture: The IKEA Effect in Daily Life

-.
+The IKEA effect has implications far beyond the realm of DIY furniture.
 It can be observed in numerous scenarios where personal effort leads to an inflated sense of value and satisfaction.
 From home-cooked meals to self-assembled toys and DIY projects, when we invest our time and effort into creating something, we tend to value it more highly.

 Businesses can leverage the IKEA effect to enhance customer engagement and satisfaction.
 By involving customers in the creation process of a product or service, companies can foster a deeper connection and a sense of ownership.
 This can range from customizable products to participatory marketing campaigns.